pocc/tshark.dev/content/capture/limit_size.md

 file_00005_20190806045019.pcap	file_00010_20190806045027.pcap
 ```

-The last file should have completely filled up to max 20 packets, triggering capture stop.
+The last file should have completely filled up to the max of 20 packets, triggering capture stop.
 And we see exactly that.

 ```bash